Wendell Hall: Biography

 He did some collaborations with Carson Robison, recording versions of Stephen Foster tunes such as "Camptown Races" and "Oh!
 Susanna."
 He made many recordings on record labels of the time: Victor, Gennett, QRS, Brunswick.

-Hall performed on a variety of stringed instruments, including the standard ukulele, the taropatch ukulele, banjo, and the hybrid banjolele, as well as the tiple.
+Hall performed on a variety of stringed instruments, including the standard ukulele, the taropatch ukulele, banjo, and the hybrid banjolele, as well as the 10-string Martin-style tiple.
 Like so many of the other performers during the era, Hall was a big fan of the instruments created by the C.F.
 Martin & Company, particularly their Taropatch.
 Like other performers, he was unsuccessful in obtaining an endorsement deal with Martin, but in response to his letter offering to endorse their product, Martin offered their 20% discount for professional performers and to inlay his name in the head of the instrument.

 He published an instruction book, Wendell Hall's Ukulele Method, with Forster Music in 1925, that was edited by May Singhi Breen.
-He also marketed a series of custom ukuleles through the Regal Musical Instrument Company of Chicago, with his picture on the head of The Red Head Ukulele and banjolele with red tuning pegs that became collectors' items for several generations afterward.
+He also marketed a series of custom ukuleles through the Regal Musical Instrument Company of Chicago, with his picture on the head of The Red Head Ukulele and banjolele with red tuning pegs that became collector's items for several generations afterward.

 When the ukulele dropped in popularity, many performers distanced themselves from it, Hall was no exception.
-It wasn't until Arthur Godfrey brought the instrument back to life in the 1950s that it re-emerged.
+It was not until Arthur Godfrey brought the instrument back to life in the 1950s that it re-emerged.
 Due to this resurgence, Hall was able to land a radio show on WBKB five days a week.
 His instruction booklets were updated and republished at that time as well.